 The next goal of our visit is the Suleymaniye Mosque.
 Because it was the time of prayer, we knew that we would not be able to go inside for another 40 minutes.
 Going up the hill on which the mosque stands, we are finding a nice cafe, where we stop for lunch and coffee.
 The road to the mosque leads through several gates and brick corridors.
 We are not sure if we are going in the right direction, but we are going all the way up the hill.

 Finally, a beautiful mosque appears in front of us.
 It is huge and majestic.
 Before entering the mosque, we can see a beautiful view from this place to the city.
 We are standing there for a moment and taking pictures.
 In the meantime, we can see that the prayer is over, so we can go inside.

 - Topkapi Palace, the museum is closed on Tuesdays.
-Ticket Price for one person for the main entrance is 60 TL* (about 11$) except Harem Section.
+The ticket price for one person for the main entrance is 60 TL* (about 11$) except Harem Section.
 If you want to visit Harem you have to buy a separate ticket from the ticket booths or in front of the Harem entrance.
-Ticket Price for one person for the Harem is 35 TL* (about 6$).
+The ticket price for one person for the Harem is 35 TL* (about 6$).

 Prices are valid in Oct’18.

 More information about my stay in Istanbul can be found on my blog:

 - Istanbul – how to get to the main attractions, where you will find useful information about travelling by public transport and hints on how to get to the main attractions in the city.